Perth City Hall: History

 In the mid-19th century the administrative centre of the town was the old city chambers at the east end of the High Street.
 (Note: The old city chambers were replaced by the Municipal Buildings also at the east end of the High Street in 1881.)
 However, civic leaders needed a public hall in which to hold concerts and other public events and the first city hall, designed by William Macdonald Mackenzie, was built on the site of the old flesh, butter and meal markets in what became King Edward Street in 1844.
 By the turn of the century the first city hall was in a very dilapidated state and, after a piece of plaster fell from the ceiling injuring several people, the building was demolished in 1908.

 The foundation stone for the new building was laid by the Lord Provost, Councillor James Cuthbert, on 26 June 1909.
 It was designed by Harry Edward Clifford and Thomas Melville Lunan in the Classical style, built at a cost of £25,000 and officially opened by the Lord Justice General, Lord Dunedin, on 29 April 1911.
 The design involved a symmetrical main frontage with five bays facing King Edward Street (a 180-degree change from the original building's orientation), which was laid out between 1901 and 1902; the central section of three bays featured a large portico with three round-headed doorways with windows above flanked by full-height Ionic order columns in pairs.
 Perth mercat cross was erected immediately to the west of City Hall in 1913, during the building's reconstruction.

 Margaret Thatcher addressed the Scottish Conservative Party conference in the hall, just a week after becoming Prime Minister, in May 1979.

 Beyond the mercat cross, the main entrance of St John's Centre was built facing City Hall: St John's Square was demolished in 1987 to make way for its construction.

 Perth City Hall hosted concerts from a number of high-profile performers throughout its history, including The Who in 1965 and The Spencer Davis Group in 1966 through to Morrissey as late as September 2004.

-However, following the opening of the Perth Concert Hall in 2005, the city hall became vacant and was placed on the Buildings at Risk Register for Scotland.
+Following the opening of the Perth Concert Hall in 2005, the city hall became vacant and was placed on the Buildings at Risk Register for Scotland.

 In May 2012 Perth and Kinross Council submitted a proposal to demolish the hall and redevelop the site but this was rejected by Historic Scotland.
 The council then sought architectural proposals for the re-design of the existing building and the short-listed proposals were put on display in June 2017.